fum-cs/fds/docs/intro-linear-algebra.md

 \end{bmatrix}
 $$

 How can we decide whether the columns are linearly independent?
 A strategy that I often use in simple cases like this, is just to examine whether the second column equals the first column times some factor.
-In the case of $\textit{A}$ is easy to see that the second column equals four times the first column, so the columns are linearly *dependent*.
+In the case of $$\textit{A}$$ is easy to see that the second column equals four times the first column, so the columns are linearly *dependent*.
 We can express such criteria by comparing the *elementwise division* between each element of the second column by each element of the first column as:

 $$
 \begin{bmatrix}